francodacosta/grav-plugin-page-stats/README.md

 ### Manual Installation

-To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then rename the folder to `page-stats`.
-You can find these files on [GitHub](https://github.com//grav-plugin-page-stats) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+1. Download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
+You can find these files on [GitHub](https://github.com//grav-plugin-page-stats)

-You should now have all the plugin files under
+2. Then rename the folder to `page-stats`

-    /your/site/grav/user/plugins/page-stats
+2. Copy the `user/plugins/page-stats/page-stats.yaml` to `user/config/plugins/page-stats.yaml` and only edit that copy.

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com//grav-plugin-page-stats/blob/master/blueprints.yaml).
+4. Unzip the geolocation database file found on `user/plugins/page-stats/data/geolocation.sqlite.zip` and upload it to user/plugins/page-stats/data/geolocation.sqlite`

 ### Admin Plugin